programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 ### Connections to the server

-For the installation, we need an SSH access to the server.
+For installation and maintenance we need SSH access to the server.
 Our approach is:

 ```
 SSH is encrypted, secure and state of the art, even as a permanently open port.